fbprogmbh/Hardening-Audit-Tool-AuditTAP/README.md

 ### Prerequisites

-Before proceeding with the installation, please ensure the following prerequisites are met:
+Select the method that best suits your environment.

 #### Windows

-* PowerShell version 5.1 - To check your PowerShell version, run the following command:
+* PowerShell version 5.1 is required on the system.
+Please check your current PowerShell version by running the following command:
 ```PowerShell
 $PSVersionTable.PSVersion
 ```
-* Administrative permissions on the system to be audited - Administrative permissions are required to query certain system information.
-Please note that the tool only generates a report and does not make any changes to the system.
+* Administrative permissions are required on the system to be audited for querying necessary system data.
+Please note that the tool only generates a report.
+No changes are made to the system.

 #### Linux
 A PowerShell installation is required for usage on Linux systems.
-The installation steps vary by Linux distribution and are documented [here](https://docs.microsoft.com/en-us/PowerShell/scripting/install/installing-PowerShell-on-linux).
+The installation steps vary by Linux distribution and are documented <a href="https://docs.microsoft.com/en-us/PowerShell/scripting/install/installing-PowerShell-on-linux" target="_blank" rel="noopener noreferrer">here</a>.

 ### Video tutorials
-We’ve created brief videos to illustrate the installation process:
+Below you will find short tutorials for Windows and Linux systems.
+These videos explain various installation methods for AuditTAP, how to create an AuditTAP report, and how an AuditTAP HTML report is structured.

 | Windows Installation | Linux Installation |
 |----------------------|--------------------|